OzoneAsai/slide-local-clock/README.md

 manager when running the Electron build.
 In a regular browser the button shows an alert since the folder cannot be opened automatically.

+User preferences such as font choice or slideshow timing are saved to a `settings.json` file inside your system data directory (`%APPDATA%` on Windows or `$XDG_DATA_HOME` on Linux/macOS).
+This allows the app to remember your settings between runs.

 ## Running with Electron

 You can package this project as a standalone application that includes a